E-mail: ole [@] rightlivelihood.org

 Phone: +41 (0) 77 969 38 25

-Camilla Argentieri is the Geneva-based Advocacy Manager at the Right Livelihood Foundation.
-She leads the advocacy programme to increase the protection of Laureates working repressive environments, as well as our strategic engagement with the UN human rights mechanisms.
+Camilla works as an Advocacy Manager at Right Livelihood’s Geneva office.
+She leads the advocacy programme to increase the protection of Laureates working in repressive environments, as well as our strategic engagement with the UN human rights mechanisms.

 Prior to joining the Foundation, she worked at the European Parliament’s Secretariat of the Subcommittee on Human Rights and at the Brussels-based European Centre for Democracy and Human Rights.